 - denoting the extra day (February 29) of a leap year

 - designating or of a leap year

-Origin: LL bisextilis, containing an intercalary day < bisextus < bis, twice (see bi-) plush sextus, sixth: Feb.
+Origin: Late Latin bisextilis, containing an intercalary day ; from bisextus ; from bis, twice (see bi-) plush sextus, sixth: Feb.
 24 (sixth day before the calends of March) was reckoned twice every fourth year

 Used by arrangement with John Wiley & Sons, Inc.

 - Of or relating to a leap year.

 - Of or relating to the extra day falling in a leap year.